lrreynolds/commons-hub-mockup/docs/task.md

 - We’ll discuss next steps together

 ---
+Each candidate should work in their own fork and submit a PR.
+Do not collaborate with other applicants.

 Thanks for taking this on — we’re excited to see how you think.